MurhafSousli/ngx-sharebuttons/projects/ngx-sharebuttons/README.md

 #### Need more buttons?

-> The plugin allows users to define their own buttons as well, however, if you like to add a share button to this package feel free to submit a PR, or open an issue with dev docs link of the social network you want to include.
+> The plugin allows you to add your own buttons as well. if you like to add a new share button to this package feel free to submit a PR, or open an issue with dev docs link of the social network you want to include.

 ## Issues